InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_pipeline.md

 The `itk::wasm::Pipeline` extends the most-excellent [CLI11 modern C++ command line parser](https://github.com/CLIUtils/CLI11).
 In addition to all of CLI11's functionality, `itk::wasm::Pipeline`'s adds:

-- Support for execution in WASM modules along with command line execution
+- Support for execution in Wasm modules along with command line execution
 - Support for spatial data structures such as `Image`'s, `Mesh`'s, `PolyData`, and `Transform`'s
 - Support for multiple dimensions and pixel types
 - Colored help output